|Oracle® Database Installation Guide

 Administrative context from which this server can look up, create, and modify a net service name, and the database service entries

-SERVICE_NAME for an Oracle Database release 8.1 or later, or
+SERVICE_NAME for an Oracle Database Release 8.1 or later.

 Clients that connect to any instance of the database use the net service name entry for the database.
-This entry also enables Oracle Enterprise Manager to discover a RAC database.
+This entry also enables Oracle Enterprise Manager to discover an Oracle RAC database.

 A listener address is configured for each node that runs an instance of the database.
 The

 LOAD_BALANCE option causes Oracle Database to choose the address randomly.
 If the chosen address fails, then the

 FAILOVER option causes the connection request to fail over to the next address.
 Therefore, if an instance fails, then clients can still connect using another instance.